maayane/PhotoFit/README.md

 `PhotoFit` is a package to model the effective radius and temperature from multiple-bands photometry of a supernova.

-### How does PhotoFit work, in short?
+### How does PhotoFit work?

-* The data in the different bands are usually taken at different dates.
-The first thing to do is to define common epochs on which to the data will be interpolated and calculate the interpolated flux and (this is more tricky) the interpolated errors. `PhotoFit` does this task using mcmc.
+1. Your data are usually taken at different dates for each band.
+The first thing to do is to define common epochs on which the data will be interpolated, and calculate the interpolated flux and (more tricky) the interpolated errors. `PhotoFit` does this task using Monte Carlo Markov Chains simulations.
-Although this task can be time-consuming (~0.5 min per band and per epoch), your can set the parameters file to only do once per set of data.
+Although this task can be time-consuming (~0.5 min per band and per epoch), your can set the parameters (in the parameters file `params.py`) to only do this once for a given data set.
 At the end of this first step, there is one SED per epoch.

-* `PhotoFit` fits then fits each SED with a blackbody model that has been corrected for:
+2. `PhotoFit` then fits each SED with a blackbody model that has been corrected for:
-** the extinction: `PhotoFit` does this using Schlay & Finkbeiner (2011) and using the extinction curves of Cardelli et al. (1989).
+    - the extinction: `PhotoFit` does this using Schlay & Finkbeiner (2011) and using the extinction curves of Cardelli et al. (1989).
-** the redshift
+    - the redshift
-** the effect of the filters transmission curves: `PhotoFit` does this using the `pyphot` package for synthetic photometry.
+    - the effect of the filters transmission curves: `PhotoFit` does this using the `pyphot` package for synthetic photometry.

-*The fit itself can be done in two different ways (to choose from in the parameters file params.py):
+3. The fit itself can be done in two different ways (to choose from in the parameters file params.py):
-** Monte Carlo Markov Chain (with emcee).
+    - Monte Carlo Markov Chain (with emcee).
 The advantage of this option is it gives you error bars on T and R. The disadvantage is that it is time-consuming
 (~30 min per epoch for 100 walkers and 350 steps )
-** A linear fit with a grid of temperatures.
+    - A linear fit with a grid of temperatures.
 The advantage is the speed.
 The disadvantage is you loose the error bars.

 ## How to install the `PhotoFit` code?